View Georgetta DeSio's Obituary on RecordOnline.com and share memories

 Survivors include her two daughters: Annettemarie DiMuro of Highland and Gina McCauley and her husband, Joe of Charlotte, NC; twelve grandchildren: Nicole, Kristianna, Samantha, Richard Jr., Stephanie, Justina, Christina, George, Sabrina, Marissa, Jenna and Ava; seven great-grandchildren: Isaiah, Nielle, Elijah, Avahna, Landon, Grace and Mila; four sisters: Denise DeSio of Wurtsboro, Cathy Karp and her husband, Barry of Natick, MA, Michele DeSio of Staten Island and Ginny DeSio of Wurtsboro; and three nieces: Denine, Doreen and Danielle.

-She was predeceased by a son: George Joseph Donato; her husband: Dominick Costello; a sister: Rita; and her father, George J. DeSio and his wife, Eileen.
+She was predeceased by her mother, Anita Piazza; a son: George Joseph Donato; her husband: Dominick Costello; a sister: Rita; and her father, George J. DeSio and his wife, Eileen.

 Family and friends are invited to gather from 5 to 8 p.m., TODAY, Monday, November 11 at the VanInwegen-Kenny Funeral Home, 111 Sullivan Street in Wurtsboro.
 Her Funeral Mass will be celebrated at 11 a.m. on Tuesday, November 12 at St. Joseph's Catholic Church, 180 Sullivan Street in Wurtsboro with Fr.
 Peter Madori officiating.
 Burial will follow at St. Joseph's Cemetery in Wurtsboro.